Frequently Asked Questions

 – Mexico-based Carrier for Motor Carrier Authority to Operate beyond US Municipalities and Commercial Zones on the US-Mexico Border (MX)

-– Mexican Certificate of Registration for Foreign Motor Carriers and Foreign Motor Private Carriers
+– Mexican Certificate of Registration for Foreign Motor Carriers and Foreign Motor Private Carrier.

 - is used to ship the types and quantities of unsafe materials requiring a safety permit in intrastate commerce;

-- has gross vehicle weight or gross combination weight, of 4,536 kg (10,001 pounds) or more, whichever is greater;
+- has a gross vehicle weight or gross combination weight of 4,536 kg (10,001 pounds) or more, whichever is greater;

 - is designed or used to transport more than 8 passengers (including the driver) for repayment (in that case you also need an MC number);